jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Why would Industrial Age institutions and businesses upgrade you?
 It just means they'd downgrade themselves.

 This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in our private lives.
-But, we're rushing to figure out how to work from home, checking mailboxes for unemployment checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.
+But, we're rushing to figure out how to work from home, checking mailboxes for insurance checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.

 Being so powerless is needless bullshit, to say the least.